Vish-afk/Drawing-Application/README.md

 Features

-Check out the fun features of this drawing app:

     Change Pen Color: Pick a color from the color picker and create colorful drawings.
     Change Background Color: Customize your canvas background with different colors.
     Eraser Pen: Easily erase any mistakes to perfect your artwork.